-In addition to traditional power plant projects, Michael’s experience, on behalf of private or municipal clients, has involved micro-grid, with renewable energy components, waste-to-energy, and waste gasification-to-energy projects.
+In addition to traditional power plant projects, Mike experience, on behalf of private or municipal clients, has involved micro-grid, with renewable energy components, waste-to-energy, and waste gasification-to-energy projects.

-When working on a case, Michael looks for angles that aren’t always obvious.
-For example, when a client was sued by another entity that asserted a continuing trespass claim, Michael convinced the court that, because his client was a municipality, the court was required to treat the continuing trespass claim as a different type of claim that was time-barred.
-In another matter, Michael defended a municipality in an arbitration suit that, if successful, would have bankrupted the municipality.
-Despite there being hundreds of exhibits in the record, Michael focused on a single key email to secure a favorable ruling for his client.
+When working on a case, Mike looks for angles that aren’t always obvious.
+For example, when a client was sued by another entity that asserted a continuing trespass claim, he convinced the court that, because his client was a municipality, the court was required to treat the continuing trespass claim as a different type of claim that was time-barred.
+In another matter, Mike defended a municipality in an arbitration suit that, if successful, would have bankrupted the municipality.
+Despite there being hundreds of exhibits in the record, he focused on a single key email to secure a favorable ruling for his client.

 - State University of New York - Purchase (B.A., summa cum laude, 1993)